Review of decisions

 If you are not satisfied with the department's internal review decision, you may wish to apply to the Office of the Information Commissioner for an external review.

-Please also note that you can now apply directly to the Office of the Information Commissioner for an external review of the department’s original decision.
+Please also note that you can now apply directly to the Office of the Information Commissioner for an external review of the department's original decision by submitting the application form below:

 The Information Commissioner may change or confirm the decision made on your application or try to mediate a settlement between the parties.